3mdeb/news-and-ideas/blog/content/post/2022-01-17-kgpe_D16_status.md

 on this platform.

 The refreshed code for ASUS KGPE-D16 may be found on [Dasharo GitHub](https://github.com/Dasharo/coreboot/tree/asus_kgpe-d16/develop) and will be upstreamed to the main coreboot branch soon.
+If you want to be up to date with recent news and status please join [Matrix Dasharo space](https://matrix.to/#/#dasharo:matrix.org) where we publish the most recent announcements about events or releases and are available for discussing and supporting the project.

 ## Summary